dqian3/autobahn-artifact/README.md

 > To reproduce our experiments you do NOT need to change any parameters.

 Protocol parameters:
 - `header_size`: The preferred header size (= Car payload).
 Car proposals in Autobahn (and analogously DAG proposals in Bullshark) do not contain transactions themselves, but propose digests of mini-batches (see Eval section).
-The primary creates a new header when it has completed its previous Car (or for Bullshark, when it has enough DAG parents) and enough batches' digests to reach header_size.
+The primary creates a new header when it has completed its previous Car (or for Bullshark, when it has enough DAG parents) and enough batch digests to reach header_size.
 Denominated in bytes.
 - `max_header_delay`: The maximum delay that the primary waits before readying a new header payload, even if the header did not reach max_header_size.
 Denominated in ms.
 - `gc_depth`: The depth of the garbage collection (Denominated in number of rounds).
 - `sync_retry_delay`: The delay after which the synchronizer retries to send sync requests in case there was no reply.
 Denominated in ms.